Binary Jumbled Pattern Matching on Trees and Tree-Like Structures: Jumbled Pattern Matching on Bounded Treewidth Graphs

 \section{Jumbled Pattern Matching on Bounded Treewidth Graphs}

-In this section we consider the extension of binary jumbled pattern matching to the domain of graphs: Given a graph $G$ whose vertices are colored either black and white, and a query $(i,j)$, determine whether $G$ has a connected subgraph $G'$ with $i$ white vertices and $j$ black vertices\footnote{The difference between the meaning of the query here and elsewhere in the paper is for ease of the presentation.}.
+In this section we consider the extension of binary jumbled pattern matching to the domain of graphs: Given a graph $G$ whose vertices are colored either black or white, and a query $(i,j)$, determine whether $G$ has a connected subgraph $G'$ with $i$ white vertices and $j$ black vertices\footnote{The difference between the meaning of the query here and elsewhere in the paper is for ease of the presentation.}.
 This problem is also known as the (binary) graph motif problem in the literature.
 Fellows \emph{et al.}~\cite{FFHV11} provided an $n^{O(w)}$ algorithm for this problem, where $w$ is the treewidth of the input graph.
-Here we will substantially improve on this result by proving the following theorem, asserting that the problem is fixed-parameter tractable in the treewidth of the graph.

-\begin{theorem} Binary jumbled pattern matching can be solved in $f(w)\cdot n^{O(1)}$ time on graphs of treewidth~$w$. \end{theorem} The function $f(w)$ in the theorem above can be replaced with $w^{O(w)}$ in case a tree decomposition of width $w$ (see below) is provided with the input graph, and otherwise it can be replaced by $2^{O(w^3)}$.
-Also, the algorithm in the theorem actually computes all queries $(i,j)$ that appear in $G$, and can thus be easily converted to an index for the input graph.
+Here we will substantially improve on this result by proving the following theorem, asserting that the problem is fixed-parameter tractable in the treewidth of the graph. \begin{theorem} Binary jumbled pattern matching can be solved in $f(w)\cdot n^{O(1)}$ time on graphs of treewidth~$w$.
+The function $f(w)$ can be bounded by $w^{O(w)}$ in case a tree decomposition of width $w$ (see below) is provided with the input graph, and otherwise $f(w)=2^{O(w^3)}$. \end{theorem} Note that the algorithm in the theorem actually computes all queries $(i,j)$ that appear in $G$, and can thus be easily converted to an index for the input graph.\\